UNdot33K/ScriptKiddie_AV/README.md

 STEPS:

-Press Start > search > task scheduler
+1. Press Start > search > task scheduler

-Action > Create task [fill the name "FIM_AV"]
+2. Action > Create task [fill the name "FIM_AV"]

-RUN WITH HIGHEST PRIVILEGES
+3. RUN WITH HIGHEST PRIVILEGES

-ACTIONS [browse for "data.bat"]
+4. ACTIONS [browse for "data.bat"]

-TRIGGERS [START TASK AT LOGON]
+5. TRIGGERS [START TASK AT LOGON]

-Settings ["allow task run on demand"]
+6. Settings ["allow task run on demand"]

-on the desktop create shortcut and add:
+7. on the desktop create shortcut and add:

-schtasks /run /TN "FIM_AV
+8. schtasks /run /TN "FIM_AV"

-Press Start > search > shell:startup
+9. Press Start > search > shell:startup
    and place there your created lnk.

 (To make things easier, probably i'll include a batch file to the repository doing all the above steps).